gia-wolf/fb-query/README.md

 # firebase-select

-An element providing a starting point for your own reusable Polymer elements.
+An element wrapping the request and response to a FB-dataset into a menu(list), optionally ctrled by a button

 ## First run around